jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A one-stop horizontal gap.
+* A one-stop flat gap.

 * Its head.

-* A one-stop horizontal gap.
+* A one-stop flat gap.

 * Its subhead.

-* A vertical gap, with comments at the the anchor column as well as the jog base column.
+* A vertical gap, with comments at the anchor column as well as the jog base column.

 * A kingside jogging.